secret-hammer/Awesome-Model-Transferability-Evaluation/README.md

 | DEeP Attribution gRAph (DEPARA)                            | Depara: Deep attribution graph for deep knowledge transferability [[paper]](http://openaccess.thecvf.com/content_CVPR_2020/supplemental/Song_DEPARA_Deep_Attribution_CVPR_2020_supplemental.pdf)                                                                  |
 | Task2Vec                                                   | Task2vec: Task embedding for meta-learning [[paper]](https://openaccess.thecvf.com/content_ICCV_2019/papers/Achille_Task2Vec_Task_Embedding_for_Meta-Learning_ICCV_2019_paper.pdf)                                                                                |
 | Principal Gradient Expectation(PGE)                        | Transferability estimation based on principal gradient expectation [[paper]](                                                                                                                                                                                     |
 ## ESTIMATED MEASURE ANALYSIS BENCHMARK(EMAB)

-We provide a comprehensive evaluation framework for estimated transferability measures to assess the accuracy, robustness, scalability, and other properties of metrics in multiple independent controlled scenarios.
-The specific testing procedure is illustrated in the following figure.
-This repository provides basic testing scripts.
-The specific testing procedure will be updated later.
+We provide a comprehensive evaluation framework for estimated transferability measures to assess the accuracy, robustness, scalability, and other properties in multiple independent controlled scenarios.
+The framework is illustrated in the following figure.
+The specific usage procedure will be updated later.

 ![EMAB示意图](https://github.com/secret-hammer/Transferability-Evaluation/assets/70190040/7002c46f-46a6-42ae-95ed-4fd983aa7862)

+## Contributing
+We encourage contributions from the community.
+If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Contact
+For any questions or inquiries, please contact us at jinxunwu@zju.edu.cn

+We hope this repository serves as a valuable resource for your research and development efforts.
+Thank you for your interest in our work!